Multiple massage parlors closed after being raided by sheriff's office for prostitution

 Apartment at 12074 Newcastle - $18,906 cash and financial records

-We reached out to the State Board of Massage Therapy, they say they will have more information tomorrow.
+We reached out to the State Board of Massage Therapy for more information but did not receive a response.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.